HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/upgrade_install_fixpack_kubernetes.md

-# Installing a fix pack on Kubernetes {#upgrade_install_fixpack_kubernetes .task}
+# Upgrading on Kubernetes {#upgrade_install_fixpack_kubernetes .task}

+The Sametime upgrade packages contain full helm charts.

+When upgrading to 12.0.1, the recorder workloads are assigned to the main worker nodes.
+Ensure that the existing main worker nodes have enough capacity to handle the workloads.

-For Sametime upgrades, the upgrade package includes full helm charts that need to be implemented.
-You need to port your settings over from your values.yaml into the new values.yaml file.
-Do not restore your values.yaml from a back up because there may be some deprecated settings.
+Because the upgrade package includes full helm charts to implemented, you must port your settings from the current values.yaml into the new values.yaml file.
+Do not restore the values.yaml file from a backup file which might contain deprecated settings.

 1. Download and extract the Sametime fix pack zip files into a directory on either the master Kubernetes host or on a machine which has management access to the Kubernetes cluster.